Obtaining a Wetlands Permit

-This Application is for minor projects effecting a small portion of the Buffer Zones that will have no impact on the Wetland Resource Area.
-It is the simplest and least expensive permit application procedure, one most homeowners can fill out on their own.
+This Application is for minor projects affecting a small portion of the Buffer Zones that will have no impact on the Wetland Resource Area.
+It is the simplest and least expensive permit application procedure, one that most homeowners can fill out on their own.

 Notice of Intent (NOI)

 This Application is for projects involving significant work in the buffer zone or any work in a Wetland Resource Area.
 An NOI is a more detailed permit application that requires professionally engineered plans and results in a permit called an Order of Conditions (OOC).

 Please review the brochure entitled Applying for a Notice of Intent - A User's Guide - 2022 (PDF) and the NOI Application Instructions-Remote Meetings Only-Checklist for Filing a Notice of Intent (PDF) for Town specific requirements.
 For information regarding your hearing and permit conditions, review the Applicant's Guide to Your Remote Notice of Intent Hearing and Permit Conditions (PDF)

 Applicants filing a Notice of Intent must notify all abutters (any landowner within 100 feet of the property line) by certified mail or Certificate of Mailing.
 View a Request for Certified Abutters List Form (PDF) online.